akoba101/Pokemon-TCG-MSSQL/README.md

 # Pokemon-TCG-MSSQL
-Conversion of the following JSON library to an MS SQL Server database from the following repository:
+Conversion of a JSON library of Pokemon TCG cards to an MS SQL Server database from the following repository:

 https://github.com/PokemonTCG/pokemon-tcg-data